shizhuoxing/scISA-Tools/README.md

 https://github.com/shizhuoxing/BGI-Full-Length-RNA-Analysis-Pipeline/wiki

 In this repo, I will provide tools for analyzing MTZL scIsoSeq data, including basic data processing, cellBC extraction, expression matrix generation, and so on.

+Major impact factor, gene have difference expression but how?